The 10 Best Day Trips in South Florida You've Never Done

 The Palm Beaches is Florida’s Golf Capital with more than 160 golf courses which have hosted golf royalty and premier events.
 Tee off at The Breakers Ocean Course, Florida’s oldest 18-hole golf course, enjoy water views at Red Reef Executive Golf Course, or if you are a nature lover, choose Southwinds Golf Course.
 If you play golf, be sure to add this stop to your list of places to visit.

 Soak Up The Sun On A South Florida Day Trip Excursion Today!

 Whether you're taking in the local culture and vibe of Broward County's most famous visitor spots, or checking out South Beach excursions that are off the beaten path in Miami, FL, one thing is for sure - South Florida has something for everyone!
-And whatever Florida adventure you're thinking of, remember to check out our amazing hotels deals in Florida, when it comes to Florida staycations, resorts in Miami Beach, Miami package deals, or pet friendly vacation rentals in Florida.
+And whatever Florida adventure you're thinking of, remember to check out our amazing hotels deals in Florida, when it comes to Florida staycations, Florida package deals, or pet friendly vacation rentals in Florida.